Wreck of the Northfleet, The

 HISTORICAL REFERENCES:

-Jan 22, 1873 - The _Northfleet_, bound for Australia, is hit at anchor by the steamer _Murillo_, resulting in the deaths of 320 people
+Jan 22, 1873 - The _Northfleet_, bound for Australia, is hit at anchor by the steamer _Murillo_, resulting in the deaths of about 320 people

 FOUND IN: Britain(England(South))